wu87988622/ohara/docs/src/custom_connector.rst

 _stop()
 ^^^^^^^

-  This method is invoked by calling :ref:`STOP API <rest-stop-streamapp>`.
+  This method is invoked by calling :ref:`STOP API <rest-stop-stream>`.
   You can release the resources allocated by connector, or send a email to shout at someone.
   It is ok to throw an exception when you fails to **stop** the connector.
   Worker cluster will mark **failure** on the connector, and the world